 The long and arduous process of rehabilitation begins immediately after a stroke.
 But where should you get started and what are the most important things for you to know?
 We have tried to make answering these questions a little easier for you.
-Filtering through the most recent scientific discoveries and busting through the many misconceptions regarding stroke recovery, we have created some Golden Rules.
-Under each rule, you will find links to Strokemark articles that offer more detailed information.
+Filtering through the most recent scientific discoveries and busting through the many misconceptions regarding stroke recovery, we have created some stroke recovery rules – our 10 Golden Rules.

 The Golden Rules are not doctrine, and individual differences mean that for some people some rules are more important than others.
 However, these provide practical guidelines for the subacute and chronic phases after a stroke.

 We look forward to hearing from you about your post-stroke experiences and what rules are important to you.
 Please let us know!

 1. Think and act like a professional athlete